King Meets Presidents Of Cyprus, France, Pms Of Italy, Greece, Slovenia, Malta In Paphos

 Date

-Giorgia Meloni, Greek Prime Minister Kyriakos Mitsotakis, Slovenian Prime Minister Robert Golob, and Malta Prime Minister Robert Abela.

-The meetings, held on the sidelines of the MED9 summit in Paphos, Cyprus, covered the dangerous regional developments, with His Majesty stressing the need to step up efforts to reach comprehensive calm and end the Israeli war on Gaza and Lebanon.
+The meetings, held on the sidelines of the MED9 summit in Paphos, Cyprus, covered the dangerous regional developments, with His Majesty stressing the need to step up efforts to reach comprehensive calm and end the Israeli war on Gaza and Lebanon, according to a Royal Court statement.

 The King reaffirmed the need to maximise humanitarian assistance to Gaza, and ensure its delivery across the Strip without any delay or hindrance.